aleksaradomirovic/mcsme/README.txt

 Usage:

-./run_server SERVER_NAME
+./run_server [-p/--port HOST_PORT] SERVER_NAME

 SERVER_NAME corresponds to the name of the folder in the server directory you want to run.

-The server directory is currently restricted to ./servers in the repo's root directory.
+HOST_PORT is in case you want to expose the server on a different port than minecraft's default (25565).

 Before you can run server, you should build the docker image in ./docker, by
 running: